 Projected 2020-2030 Numeric Shift

-As water treatment plants become more advanced due to automation, it’s likely fewer workers in these positions will be needed in the future, or the nature of their jobs will evolve with the technology.
+As water treatment plants become more advanced due to automation, it’s likely fewer workers in these positions will be needed in the future.
+But for now, the nature of wastewater operator jobs will continue to evolve with the latest technology.